 - Epoxy can be degassed in a vacuum chamber before pouring and some smaller moulds can be put into a degassing chamber once filled with epoxy.
 You can buy degassing chambers online.

 - And most of all, we recommend using the best quality epoxy.
-ENTROPY RESINS® are used by furniture designers and makers because the epoxy resins and hardeners are bio-based, simple to use and give stunning results.
-Find out more.
+Entropy Resins® are used by furniture designers and makers because the epoxy resins and hardeners are bio-based, simple to use and give stunning results.